Bayesian Multi-line Intensity Mapping

 \section{Power Spectrum Modeling}

-In this section, we present the formalism for the intensity field from line emission in LIM in Section~\ref{S:intensity} and for the auto and cross frequency angular power spectra, $C_{\ell}^{\nu\nu'}$, in Section~\ref{S:Cl_nunu1_formalism}.
-Only the main expressions are presented here; more detailed derivations are provided in the Appendix~\ref{A:intensity_and_PS}.
+In this section, we present the formalism for the intensity field from line emission in LIM in Section~\ref{S:intensity} and for the auto- and cross-frequency angular power spectra, $C_{\ell}^{\nu\nu'}$, in Section~\ref{S:Cl_nunu1_formalism}.
+Only the main expressions are presented here; more detailed derivations are provided in Appendix~\ref{A:intensity_and_PS}.